 Before the procedure, a general anesthetic is usually administered.
 There are generally two techniques in a gastric bypass procedure: the open surgical technique or the laparoscopic technique.

-In the open surgery technique, a large incision, usually 8-10 cm long, is made in the abdomen to expose the surgical area and allow the surgeon to readjust the size of your stomach so that only a small part of the stomach works.
+In the open surgery technique, a large incision, usually 8-10 cm long, is made in the abdomen to expose the surgical area and allow the surgeon to readjust the size of your stomach so that only a tiny part of the stomach works.

 After the procedure, you will only be able to drink fluids for the first day or two.
 In general, you can slowly introduce solid foods after the second day.
 It is common to experience some pain, discomfort, and nausea.

-Your surgeon will usually prescribe a special diet plan after the procedure.
+Your surgeon will usually prescribe a particular diet plan after the procedure.
 You should be able to return to work within 1-2 weeks after the procedure, as long as it does not involve any strenuous activity or heavy lifting.

 How do I find the right surgeon?